vinceskahan/k3s-playground/containous/README.md

 Note:

-* the 'containous' image is available for both x86_64 and armv7 so it runs in VirtualBox/Vagrant on a Windows PC, as well as on a pi4
+* the `containous` image is available for both x86_64 and armv7 so it runs in VirtualBox/Vagrant on a Windows PC, as well as on a pi4

 ### To test